Are you considering a new podcast or upgrading your equipment for an existing one?

 - iRig Mic Cast: Used for recording conversations on the iPhone when meeting someone in person.

-- Audcacity: I use Audacity to record the show.
+- Audcacity: I use Audacity as my go to podcast recording software.
 I export that file into WAV format and then put it into a program called The Levelator to equalize the volume.
-From there, I import it back into Audacity and then export the file as a MP3.
+From there, I import it back into Audacity and then export the file as an MP3.

 Podcast: 6 Pixels of Separation